roomacarthur/pcr/README.md

 ### Generic Testing

-Responsive layout testing along with page content was thoroughly tested and results where recorded in a spread sheet and saved into a PDF for easier viewing.
+Responsive layout testing along with page content was thoroughly tested and results were recorded in a spreadsheet and saved into a PDF for easier viewing.

 [test sheet](https://github.com/roomacarthur/pcr/blob/main/documentation/testing_sheet.pdf)